-A charter petition must include measurable student outcomes that describe the extent to which all students of the school will demonstrate that they have attained the skills and knowledge specified as goals in the school's educational program.
+A charter petition must include measurable student outcomes that describe the extent to which all students of the school will demonstrate that they have attained the skills, knowledge, and attitudes specified as goals in the school's educational program.
 When describing expected pupil outcomes, the Petition must, "...include outcomes that address increases in pupil academic achievement both school-wide and for all groups of pupils served by the charter school."
 (Ed.
 Code, § 47605(b)(5)(B).)
 The Petition fails to provide measurable pupil outcomes.
-Instead, the Petition simply provides a "list of the current data systems that will be implemented at SSCE."
+Instead, the Petition simply provides "lists of the current data systems that will be implemented at SCA."
+(Petition, pg.
+92.)
 While these data systems describe possible processes for measuring student progress, they fail to provide any specific measurable student outcomes.

-Consider Resolution No. 2968 or 2969: Initial Charter Petition for Amethod Public Schools: Sonia Sotomayor Charter Elementary
+Consider Resolution No. 2970 or 2971: Initial Charter Petition for Amethod Public Schools: Sacramento Charter Academy Middle School

 The Petition then notes that measurable outcomes "can be found in the Charter School's Local Control Accountability Plan ("LCAP")."
 (Petition, pg.
-92.)
-Appendix B-1, entitled B-1 LCAP, appears to be the document Petitioner refers to.
+90.)
+Appendix B-1 LCAP, appears to be the document Petitioner was referring to.
 However, while Appendix B-1 provides minimal, and generic "outcomes" attached to "goals", they appear to be "cut and pasted" and not specific to this Charter School.
 For example:

-- The annual goals provided in Appendix B-1 do not match the annual goals provided in the Petition; and - The SCA Petition includes the same goals and outcomes, with only the specific measurements different in some areas.
+- The annual goals provided in Appendix B-1 do not match the annual goals provided in the Petition; and - The Petitioner's elementary school petition submitted to the District includes the same goals and outcomes, with only the specific measurements different in some areas.